MaeveHughes/Yay-for-Yoga/README.md

     3. As a First Time Visitor, I want to find the studio on social media.
         1. The social media links can be found on the footer on every page of the website.
         2. The website provides a link to all the major social media platforms; Facebook, Twitter, Youtube and Instagram.
-        3. User is adviced on the contact page that theu have the option to contact the studio through their social media platflorms.
+        3. User is advised on the contact page that theu have the option to contact the studio through their social media platflorms.

         -   #### Returning Visitor Goals